elena-yustres/master-thesis-elena-yustres/README.md

 The code for the analysis is written in R and is presented in an Rmd notebook which covers the following:

-I. Data pre-processing and cleaning of air pollution, station location and weather data
+I. Pre-processing of air pollution and station location data

 II.
 Exploratory data analysis

 III.
-Regression (Difference-in-Differences) analysis
+Pre-processing and imputation of weather data

 IV.
-Visualizations of the results
+Difference-in-Differences Regression: results and analysis

+V. Robustness checks

+VI.
+Additional resources: identification streategy and auxiliary figures in the main document

 **Reproducing the Analysis**